-A truly inspiring choral celebration featuring the all the choirs who have taken part in the 2017 International Children’s Choir Festival.
+A truly inspiring choral celebration featuring all the choirs who have taken part in the 2017 International Children’s Choir Festival.

-Repertoire this year is from Handel, Chilcot, Vivaldi, Todd and others including a “Magnificat” and “Nunc Dimittis” commissioned by the Festival from Timothy Noon, former Sub-Organist at Canterbury and now Organist and Master of the Choristers at Exeter Cathedral.
+Repertoire this year is from Handel, Chilcot, Vivaldi, Todd and others including a “Magnificat” and “Nunc Dimittis” commissioned by the Festival from Timothy Noon, former Assistant-Organist at Canterbury and now Organist and Master of the Choristers at Exeter Cathedral.

 Entrance to the concert is free with a retiring collection.